What Actions Can Be Considered Workplace Retaliation?

 This is a classic case of retaliation: Jane complained about sexual harassment, and you punished her by moving her to a different shift.
 Now, you may say “but her pay remains the same, her title and seniority weren’t affected.
 This isn’t retaliation.
 And besides, Jane didn’t even say it was sexual harassment.”

-The employee doesn’t have to use the magic words to receive legal protection for their actions.
+The employee doesn’t have to use the magic words, sexual harassment, to receive legal protection for their actions.
 Jane complained about unwanted sexual behavior in her department; therefore it’s a sexual harassment complaint.
 The transfer retaliates against Jane.